Ela-Rezaei/Senior-Machine-Learning-Engineering-Interview/README.md

 I would like to express my gratitude to all the contributors and online resources that made this guide possible. 🌟 Feedback and contributions are very welcome! 😊 If you'd like to contribute, please submit a pull request with your suggested changes.

 # Let's Connect
-If you have any questions, I’d love to connect!
-Reach out on LinkedIn to set up a call, and I’ll get back to you as soon as I can.
+I’d love to connect!
+If you still have any questions, reach out on LinkedIn, and I’ll get back to you as soon as I can.

 [**Link to my LinkedIn**](https://www.linkedin.com/in/elahe-rezaei/)